FreySolarEye/freysolareye.github.io/_posts/2025-07-12-Inside APT36’s Pocket_ Reverse Engineering Android Spyware Using WebSocket & AES Exfiltration.md

 - **Frey** works professionally in penetration testing, with a background in incident response and threat intelligence.

-- **parad0x** is a dedicated reverse engineer and malware researcher with a strong focus on Android malware.
-Specializing in software code analysis and internal weird code patterns.
+- **parad0x** is a dedicated reverse engineer with involved in malware research.

 ## 1. Research Modus-Operandi?